 Following is the administrative rule related to CE requirements:

 (1) All active licensees, including veterinarians and certified veterinary technicians, must comply with the CE provided in this rule in order to renew their licenses.
-An active licensee is one who practices in Oregon for 30 calendar days or more in each year.

 (b) A maximum of four hours for veterinarians or two hours for certified veterinary technicians reading approved scientific journals.
 One subscription to an approved journal is equal to one hour of credit.